coughlinjennie/Interactive-Data-Vis-Fall2025/src/lab_2/index.md

   ]
 })}

 Canal Street, 34 St-Penn Station and Chambers St have both the most events and the highest expected attendence for those events, so they would be the priority.
-Because we earlier noted that Canal Street has much less traffic in general than most stations, it also would be the single biggest priority for more staffing on those dates.
+Because we earlier noted that Canal Street has much less traffic in general than most stations and among the worst response times, it also would be the single biggest priority for more staffing on those dates.

 </div>